TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-65005.md

 # Enterprise Application - Config issue preventing user sign-in

-The application you were trying to sign in does not exit in the Azure Active Directory.
+The application you were trying to sign into does not exit in the Azure Active Directory.
 The application may not be configured properly in Azure AD.
 The Issuer value that is coming in the sign in request (SAML request) does not match the application Identifier.

 In order to enable user sign-in for this application, please follow the steps below:

-**Step 1**: Please refer to the SAML request provided at the end.
+**Step 1**: Please refer to the SAML request provided at the end of the Resolution Steps under the title "SAML Request Received".

 **Step 2**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

-**Step 3**: Navigate to the Azure Active Directory, and go to Enterprise applications blade, search for the application for which you want to enable federated single sign-on.
+**Step 3**: Navigate to the Azure Active Directory, and go to the Enterprise applications blade.
+Search for the application for which you want to enable federated single sign-on.

 **Step 4**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Single Sign-On".